artis3n/ansible-role-tailscale/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/artis3n?style=social)](https://twitter.com/Artis3n)

 This role initializes a [Tailscale][] node.
 If Tailscale is already installed, this role will update Tailscale to the latest version.
-This role does not re-apply the `up` command if Tailscale is already logged in.
-This will be supported in a [future release](https://github.com/artis3n/ansible-role-tailscale/issues/115).

 Supported operating systems:
 - Debian